 When Idestam retired in 1896, Mechelin became the chairman and in 1902, expanded the business into electricity generation.
 In 1904 Suomen Gummitehdas (Finnish Rubber Works), founded by Eduard Polón established a factory for his rubber business near the Nokia town, and also call the business as such.

 In 1922, Nokia Ab entered a partnership with Suomen Gummitehdas and Kaapelitehdas (a cable factory), which was all later handled under Polón’s leadership.
-The rubber business grow rapidly when it finally moved to Nokia region, and so the cable business followed.
-Around that time, the company also starts making respirators for both civilian and military use — 1930s to 1990s.
+The rubber business grows rapidly when it finally moved to the Nokia region, and so the cable business followed.
+Around that time, the company also starts making respirators for both civilian and military use — the 1930s to 1990s.

-In 1967, the three companies merged together to create Nokia Corporation.
-The business were restructured to focus on four major businesses: forestry, cable, rubber and electronics.
-In 1970s, Nokia also entered the networking and radio industry.
+In 1967, the three companies merged together to create the Nokia Corporation.
+The business was restructured to focus on four major businesses: forestry, cable, rubber, and electronics.
+In the 1970s, Nokia also entered the networking and radio industry.
 Around that time, the company also started making military equipment for Finland’s defense forces.
 Remember those Nokia-branded bullets?

-Of course, being on a military equipment business, Nokia also had some fair share of conspiracy.
-Finland’s trade agreement with Soviet Union in 1960s allowed Nokia to expand in Soviet market.
-The thing is, some of the components Nokia supplied for Soviet are imported from the US.
-U.S. Deputy Minister of Defence, Richard Perle, later said that Nokia had a secret co-operation with The Pentagon that allowed the United States to keep track of technology developments in the Soviet Union through trading with Nokia.
+Of course, being on a military equipment business, Nokia also had its fair share of conspiracy.
+Finland’s trade agreement with the Soviet Union in the 1960s allowed Nokia to expand in the Soviet market.
+The thing is, some of the components Nokia supplied for the Soviets are imported from the US.
+U.S. Deputy Minister of Defence, Richard Perle, later said that Nokia had a secret co-operation with The Pentagon that allowed the United States to keep track of technological developments in the Soviet Union through trading with Nokia.

-In 1987, Nokia started to acquire many business under CEO Kari Kairamo.
+In 1987, Nokia started to acquire much business under CEO Kari Kairamo.
 It bought television maker Salora in 1984, Swedish electronic and computer maker Luxor AB in 1985, then television maker Oceanic in 1987.
-This acquisitions propelled Nokia as the third-largest television manufacturer in Europe.
+These acquisitions propelled Nokia as the third-largest television manufacturer in Europe.

 Of course, we won’t go into details with their recent history with Microsoft and how they refused Google’s invitation to join Android.
 But the fact that the company is still alive even after a century, just keeps on innovating and restructuring itself, proves that no matter how many challenges it faces, the Nokia brand remains and it is here to stay.